azic11/react/NOTES.md

   stimulation completely switched off????? it seems like only those neurons after the supplied index1 are. yes, but it appears that they are set "manually" to 0 in the read in stimulation file
+- synapses are simply IDed via their place/position. but a synapse could have died and regrown within a log interval. should this new synapse still be considered as the same old one?

 ## Implementational differences which should not produce different functionality
 - stimulus paradigm application (insbesondere random stimulus)